 6 - Sturgis Motorcycle Rally

 The Sturgis Motorcycle Rally is an experience of a lifetime and not just for the motorcycle enthusiasts.
 With close to 1 million people attending annually, the Sturgis Rally makes up the largest music festival in the world.
-With countless vendor booths scattered throughout the Black Hills, organized rides to famous landmarks and more than a dozen musical acts performing each day, you’ll find plenty of motorcycle related things to do.
+With countless vendor booths scattered throughout the Black Hills, organized rides to famous landmarks and more than a dozen musical acts performing each day, you’ll find plenty for every interest.

 7 - Black Hills Stock Show & Rodeo®